AlessandroDeG/BFS-MazeSolverGame/README.md

 # BFS-MazeSolverGame

-Implemented a variation of BFS algorithms while attending Algorithm and Complexity class for my AI master at USI.
+Implemented my variation of BFS algorithms while attending Algorithm and Complexity class for my AI master at USI.

 Then turned it into a game!